ddev/ddev/docs/content/users/extend/customization-extendibility.md

 # Extending and Customizing Environments

-ddev provides several ways in which the environment for a project using ddev can be customized and extended.
+ddev provides several ways in which the environment for a project using DDEV can be customized and extended.

 ## Changing PHP version